pointerish/TicTacToe/README.md

 ##  Getting Started

 - Get the repository by either cloning it or downloading it as a zip file
+- Open the `TicTacToe/bin` directory on your terminal
-- Use your preferred terminal to run it via `ruby main.rb` if you're on Windows or simply `./main.rb` if you're on a POSIX system.
+- Run it via `ruby main.rb` if you're on Windows or simply `./main.rb` if you're on a POSIX system.

 ## Authors